ghc-proposals/ghc-proposals/proposals/0000-local-do.rst

   import qualified Some.Monad.M as M

   boolM :: (a -> M.M Bool) -> b -> b -> a -> M.M b
-  boolM p a b x = M.builder.do
+  boolM p a b x = M.do
       px <- p x
       y <- if px then
              return b   -- Prelude.return or M.return ?